dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 ### Step 1: Parse

-In this step, it will parse markdown text to [models](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownToken).
+In this step, it will parse markdown text to [tokens](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownToken).
-And in this phase, it is [rule](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownRule) based.
-Then a set of rule is called [context](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownContext).
+The parser is based on [rules](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownRule), which make up the [context](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownContext).

 For example,
 [heading token](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownHeadingBlockToken) is created by [heading rule](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownHeadingBlockRule),